aimetz/Resume/README.md

 numbers.
 I have recently begun developing additional skills in wheelPole as well.

-I first came across the DRLib algorithm when working on a project in Flappy.
-I was trying to train neural networks to play a version of Flappy Bird (an iPhone game), but I could not figure how to get the networks to render a set correct answer for any given state.
-For most points where the bird is located on screen, the user can elect to either “jump” or “not jump” the bird and still survive (assuming all its following actions are correct), but there are also some places where jumping or not jumping can mean certain death for the bird, so I…
+I first came across using reinforcement learning when working on the project in Flappy.
+I was trying to train neural networks to play a version of Flappy Bird (an iPhone game), the problem was that there was not a set correct answer for any one point, more of just a behavior in general that I wanted to acheive.
+Using a model of iterating between selection and mutation I found that I was able to get the exact behavior I wanted only by rewarding it for happenening.

-WheelPole uses the same algorithm as Flappy, but I have found that the coding is much better for what I am interested in doing.
-I started working on this project after I fully grasped the tenants of Objected Programing.
+WheelPole uses the same algorithm as Flappy, but uses the code from DRLib.
 I am currently using wheelPole for a project in my Electrical Engineering course.
 I am building an inverted pendulum controlled by a reaction wheel.
 (Example: https://www.youtube.com/watch?v=xlzi8Q5G42k&ab_channel=GraysonG), but rather than use a PID controller to determine motor output I plan to use machine learning to control it.
-WheelPole definitely provides a useful simulation for this training, although it is slightly similified since the motors are able to output a constant torque at all times, which is not quite accurate.
+WheelPole definitely provides a useful simulation for this training, although it is still a work in progress and it is a slightly similified version of reality since the motors are able to output a constant torque at all times, which is not quite accurate.
 Nonetheless, the core of the physics is spot on and the machine learning seems to be both quick and accurate.